 Of course, you can find a tea bowl made with wabi aesthetic and this may enhance your experience.
-There is nothing like holding a mastercrafted bowl of tea, exploring all the nuances created by the kiln and seemingly or truly unintended by the artist.
+There is nothing like holding a master-crafted bowl of tea, exploring all the nuances created by the kiln and seemingly or truly unintended by the artist.

-Also, there is often a clearer representation of a tea's quality brewing it this way, and it may involve a fault of some kind.
-Rather than criticizing or even accepting the issues, why not embrace them as an aspect of the tea before you-this very moment of your life as it is, and as it ever shall be.
-There is an even more profound relaxation and a deeper, more rewarding attitude towards life when you can step beyond mere acceptance of the imperfect moment to an actual participation and enjoyment in the experience, despite whatever perceived defects you may notice.
+Also, we often get a clearer representation of a tea's quality brewing it this way, and it may involve a fault of some kind.
+Rather than criticizing or even accepting the issues, why not embrace them as an aspect of the tea before you-this very moment of your life as it is, and as it ever shall be?
+There is an even more profound relaxation and a deeper, more rewarding attitude towards life when you can step beyond mere acceptance of the imperfect moment to an actual participation in and enjoyment of the experience, despite whatever perceived defects you may notice.